hyfshishen/SC25-VGC/README.md

 ## 3. Reproducing Main Evaluation Results

 This section provides instructions on reproducing the main evaluation results for VGC.
-Since VGC is a GPU lossy compressor for single-precision and double-precision HPC datasets, the main evaluation for VGC is the compression/decompression throughput and compression ratios.
+Since VGC is a GPU lossy compressor for single-precision and double-precision HPC datasets, the main evaluation for VGC is the **compression/decompression throughput** and **compression ratios**.
 For other optional evaluations, reviewers can selectively execute them in Section 4.

 ### 3.1 Single-precision Throughput